 ‘Shoe Dog’, the memoir of Nike co-founder Phil Knight, comes on the recommendation of Bill Gates.
 He describes it as “a refreshingly honest reminder of what the path to business success really looks like.
 It’s a messy, perilous, and chaotic journey riddled with mistakes, endless struggles, and sacrifice.
 In fact, the only thing that seems inevitable in page after page of Knight’s story is that his company will end in failure.”

 I’ve heard this is an inspirational read for anyone who’s running their own business or in a position of leadership, looking to create something that’s truly different and defies convention.
-If one of the world’s biggest business success stories had to fight through one setback after another, which could have ended the story at any point, then we too should be encouraged to push forward and not quit.
+If one of the world’s biggest and best business success stories had to fight through one setback after another, which could have ended the story at any point, then we too should be encouraged to push forward and not quit.

 Knight has never sought the spotlight and always been a bit of a mystery, and the candid nature of his memoir really appeals.
 In particular, it is said to focus heavily on the relationships with his first partners and employees, a ragtag group of misfits and seekers who became a tight-knit band of brothers.
 Go on…JUST DO [read] IT!